daliworks/thingplus-guide/doc/README_en.md

 ### 4.1 Test URL
 https://www.sandbox.thingplus.net/

 ### 4.2 API Version
 The current Thing+ API version and documentation is v2.0.

-However, for the time being, only sandbox.thingplus.net is on the v2.0 system.
-Other services are currently using v1.0 of the API.

-This is temporary, and we intend to update all service locations to v2.0 soon.

 ## Changes history